Boston High-Net-Worth Divorce Lawyer

 Divorce is a process of not only separating emotionally but also financially.
 When one or both of the spouses has a high net worth, divorce becomes far more complex.
 There are more assets and liabilities to evaluate and divide, and the value of these assets can evoke animosity between the divorcing spouses.

 If you are facing divorce, it is critical that you have a savvy Boston divorce attorney with experience handling high-asset divorces.
-At DiBella Law Offices, P.C., we offer our clients over a decade of experience helping Bostonians through family law conflicts.
+At DiBella Law Offices, P.C., we offer our clients nearly two decades of experience helping Bostonians through family law conflicts.
 Call (617) 870-0907 to schedule a free initial consultation where we can go over your situation.

 The Complications of High-Asset Divorces